markstringer-dti/markstringer-dti.github.io/dti.md

 But if your project isn't fine, what are you going to do about it?
 Telling it like it is,  as the Scrum Master in the story tried to, doesn't seem to work that well.
 In that case, it resulted in the hiring of someone to specifically stop the bosses in New York being told the truth.

 Someone senior might have well promised something that is impossible to deliver.
 Getting them to deliver anything near that might be a difficult process, requiring careful handling.
+Yes, that’s for the bosses.
+Diplomacy, tact, careful handling and an understanding of the politics maybe well be required.

-But for the team that's doing the work, it's almost never a bad thing for them to know the truth as soon as possible.
+But for the team that's doing the work?
+It's never a bad thing for the team to know the truth as soon as possible.
 If you're in charge of that team, you should keep the windscreen clean.
 You should take every chance  to make sure things are transparent.
 This means making sure that the meetings which aid transparency are happening.
 It means that people feel free to talk in the stand-up about any problems that they're coming across.
 It means people feel comfortable speaking out in retrospectives about anything else that might be bothering them.
 It means that show and tells are honest about progress and show working software.

 The second thing is to understand that shouting out bad news in front of fifty people might not be the best way of communicating it.